mirfan899/sppas/Packager/doc/03_annotations/39_momel_intsint.md

 >*Automatic modelling of fundamental frequency using a quadratic spline function.*
 >Travaux de l’Institut de Phonétique d’Aix. vol. 15, pages 71-85.

-The SPPAS implementation of Momel requires a file with the F0 values.
-It must be **sampled at 10 ms**.
-Two extensions are supported:
+The SPPAS implementation of Momel requires a file with the F0 values **sampled at 10 ms**.
+Two file formats are supported:

-- .PitchTier, from Praat.
+- ".PitchTier", from Praat.
-- .hz, from any tool, is a file with one value per line.
+- ".hz", from any tool.
+It is a file with one F0 value per line.

 The following options can be fixed: